ipup/PPRevealSideViewController/README.md

     [self.revealSideViewController pushViewController:c onDirection:PPRevealSideDirectionTop animated:YES forceToPopPush:YES];

+## Open Completely
+ You can open completely a side (take the example of Facebook app when you tap on search bar).
+ When you are on an opened side :

+    [self.revealSideViewController openCompletelyAnimated:YES];

+ Or when you want to open from the center controller (think to preload the controller)

+    [self.revealSideViewController openCompletelySide:PPRevealSideDirectionLeft animated:YES];

 ## To go deeper
 By default, the side views are not loaded.
 This means that even if you interface have a button to push a side view, the panning gesture won't show the controller.
 If you want so, you need to preload the controller you want to present.